pablisch/ep3/README.md

 ## Description

 This is a template for a MERN project.
 It includes a basic setup for a React frontend and a Node.js backend.
+The frontend is built using create-react-app and the backend contains folders and files ready for a basic Express server.

 ## Installation